 A dirty filter can cause an evaporator coil to freeze.
 Your air conditioner’s air filter catches particles in the air before they get into your house.
 Air filters do not last long and when they are filled with particles, they will need to be changed.

-If a filter is restricting airflow, air cannot enter your home or your HVAC system.
+If a dirty air filter is restricting airflow, air cannot enter your home or your HVAC system.
 When this happens, moisture from humidity in the air will freeze on the AC coils.
+This can lead to a frozen air conditioning system, causing issues such as an AC freezing over and the blower fan not circulating cool air properly.
+It is important to check and replace your air filter regularly to prevent restricted airflow and subsequent freezing of the AC unit and refrigerant lines.
 The layer of ice will simply become thicker until you change the filter.
 It is important to change your filter often.
 You should change your filter as often as the filter manufacturer recommends.

 The quality of a filter is determined by the Minimum Efficiency Reporting Values rating.
 The MERV scale goes from 1 to 20, with 1 being the lowest quality filter and 20 being the highest.
 You should use a filter with the MERV rating that the air conditioner manufacturer recommends.
 For home systems, this is normally a rating between 12 and 16.